gustaveroussy/sopa/docs/cli.md

 * `--gene-column TEXT`: Column of the transcripts dataframe containing the genes names  [required]
 * `--baysor-temp-dir TEXT`: Path to the directory containing all the baysor patches (see `sopa patchify`)
 * `--min-area FLOAT`: Cells with an area less than this value (in microns^2) will be filtered  [default: 0]
-* `--expand-radius FLOAT`: Number of microns for radius expansion of each cell boundary  [default: 0]
 * `--patches-dirs TEXT`: List of patches directories inside `baysor_temp_dir`
 * `--help`: Show this message and exit.